akirk/enable-mastodon-apps/README.md

-# friends-mastodon-api
+# Mastodon API

-Allow accessing the Friends plugin with Mastodon clients.
+Allow accessing your WordPress with Mastodon clients.
 Just enter your own blog URL as your instance.

 **Contributors:** akirk
 **Requires at least:** 5.0